defold/doc/docs/en/manuals/sound.md

 - The gain set on the sound component.
 - The gain set when starting the sound via a call to `sound.play()` or when changing the gain on the voice via a call to `sound.set_gain()`.
 - The gain set on the group via a [`sound.set_group_gain()`](/ref/sound#sound.set_group_gain) function call.
 - The gain set on the "master" group.
-This can be altered by `sound.set_group_gain(hash("master"))`.
+This can be altered with `sound.set_group_gain(hash("master"), gain)`.

-The output gain is the result of these 4 gains multiplied.
-The default gain is 1.0 everywhere (0 dB).
+When **Use Linear Gain** is enabled in the [Sound project settings](/manuals/project-settings/#sound) (the default), the output gain is the result of these four gains multiplied.
+A gain of `1.0` is unity gain (0 dB).
+When linear gain is disabled, Defold applies a nonlinear curve during mixing, so the direct four-way multiplication and decibel conversion below do not describe the resulting output level.

 ## Sound groups